TundraWork/FFXIV_ACT_Plugin_CN/README.md

+_温馨提示:下方有中文版本._

+---

 # FFXIV_ACT_Plugin_CN

-This is a modified version of FFXIV_ACT_Plugin to adapt FFXIV Chinese client.
+FFXIV_ACT_Plugin for FFXIV CN client.

 ## About

-This version of FFXIV_ACT_Plugin changed all resource names (like skills, abilities, buffs, regions, etc.) to Chinese, and it can automatically find the process of FFXIV Chinese client (it can find the process of both FFXIV Chinese client & FFXIV international client now).
-It can also include other modifications like memory offsets, etc. to better support FFXIV Chinese client.
+This is modified version of FFXIV_ACT_Plugin that provides ability to run and generate combat log compatible with FF Logs (only) with FFXIV CN client.

 More details about FFXIV_ACT_Plugin please referrer to [https://github.com/ravahn/FFXIV_ACT_Plugin](https://github.com/ravahn/FFXIV_ACT_Plugin).

-__NOTES__
+### NOTES

-* This version is only meant to support current FFXIV Chinese client version (mostly it is about half a year behind the global client version).
+* FFXIV_ACT_Plugin_CN is only meant to support current FFXIV CN client version (mostly it is about half a year behind JP, NA and EU client version).
-* This version is meant to be loaded on the original Advanced Combat Tracker.
+* FFXIV_ACT_Plugin_CN is meant to be loaded on the original Advanced Combat Tracker.
 Do not use it on modified versions of ACT.

 ## Installing